Taíno language: Dialects

 Columbus wrote that "...from Bahama to Cuba, Boriquen to Jamaica, the same language was spoken in various slight dialects, but understood by all."

+There are several modern-day Taino language variants including: Hiwatahia-Taino and Tainonaiki.
+Modern-day Taino tribes such as Higuayagua Taino of the Caribbean are carrying out language revitalization efforts.
+Higuayagua published the Hiwatahia-Taino Language Dictionary and provided classes for its community.

 Phonology

 The Taíno language was not written.
 The Taínos used petroglyphs, but there has been little research in the area.
 The following phonemes are reconstructed from Spanish records: